SE::Bing - Bing search engine results parser

-Scraper of Bing search results.
-Thanks to the SE::Bing scraper, you can obtain huge databases of links ready for further use.
-You can use queries in the same form as you enter them in the Bing search bar, including search operators (contains, intitle, language, site etc.).
-More details on the official page Advanced search keywords.
+Bing search results parser.
+Thanks to the SE::Bing parser, you will be able to obtain huge databases of links ready for further use.
+You can use queries in the same form as you enter them in the Bing search bar, including search operators (contains, intitle, language, site, etc.).
+More details on the official Advanced search keywords page.

-A-Parser functionality allows you to save scraping settings for the Bing scraper for future use (presets), set scraping schedules, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations, and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save Bing parser settings for future use (presets), set a parsing schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to get the maximum possible number of results.

-Saving results is possible in the form and structure you need, thanks to the powerful built-in template engine Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit templating engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

-Multi-level scraping.
-Scraping top 10 and content of title and description tags for these websites
+Multi-level parsing.
+Parsing top 10 and the content of title and description tags for these sites

-Creating JS scrapers.
-Obtaining results from a standard scraper
+Creating JS parsers.
+Getting results from a standard parser

 🔗 Deduplication in Bing

-Scraping unique URLs by key with domain deduplication, with the ability to specify the maximum number of URLs per domain
+Parsing unique URLs by keyword with deduplication by domain, with the ability to specify the maximum number of URLs per domain

 Collected data